We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-If you’re interested in taking your blood pressure during or after exercise, a blood pressure may be better than a wrist monitor.
+If you’re interested in taking your blood pressure during or after exercise, an at-home blood pressure monitor may be better than a wrist monitor.
 Blood pressure wrist monitors are only meant to be worn when you’re using them to take readings.

 Before buying, take note of the name and reputation of the manufacturer, plus the warranties or guarantees they provide.

 Whether you’re shopping online or ordering your monitor in a store, check the seller’s reputation for details such as shipping time and cost, as these may vary for the same product.